saahilkhanna/llm_inference_research/README.md

 ## Start here (clone → credentials → one-command smoke)

-Follow these steps once from a fresh clone. **Use your own Hugging Face token** — we do not provide credentials.
+Follow these steps once from a fresh clone. **Use your own Hugging Face token**, we do not provide credentials.

 ### 1) Prerequisites on your machine